gsiciliano/transacionstatistics/README.md

 Note that this application runs on http protocol in local environment due to privacy problems with localhost ssl certificates on some browsers, to run in production add ssl certificates in `ssl` folder and edit `.env` file in order to change `BASE_URL` from http to https before build containers images.

 To follow best-practice for production enviroments consider use of CI/CD tool instead of running commands manually.

+All passwords stored in configuration files and seeder are intended for testing only, make sure to replace them in production environment for best data safety

 ## Test application on local environment